Huskehhh/MySQL/README.md

 Versions can be found [here](https://mvnrepository.com/artifact/mysql/mysql-connector-java)

 ##### Don't use maven?
-Alternatively, you can also just supply these classes in your local project workspace!
+Alternatively, you can also just compile from source or supply the files in your workspace!

 ### Usage
 #### Create the database